139 Monroe St, Pembroke, MA 02359, USA

 Purchased by the Town of Pembroke in 2000.
 Named for the Tubbs Family, who were early residents of Pembroke (c.
 1710).

 Prior to European contact, the Patuxet band of the Wampanoag tribe inhabited the Jones River watershed, and the area now known as Kingston, Plymouth and Duxbury.
 This property lies at the outer edge of the Jones River watershed.
-To learn more about local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag and the Mashpee Wampanoag share information on their websites.

 Trail Description